 Day 2 to 13 – Time to head into the mountains (12 days)

 After breakfast, you’re off to meet your guide and start your daily itinerary.
 You’ll start by exploring the Himalayan backcountry from the top of the world’s highest gondola at 3950m and 1000m vertical.
 After a few days of practice, our 2km runs down to the local Drung village will give you the ultimate leg-burn.

 Get ready when the gondola is closed from snowstorms, because you’ll get to experience some amazing tree-riding all the way down to local villages, where our jeeps will pick you up.
 For something different, skinning up Monkey Hill is a good.
 Finally, a lucky few will get to conquer the world-famous shark’s fin, an epic 50 degree drop from the back of Mt.
 Apharwat, which requires an hour of hiking to the top of the mountain at 4250m.

-As per all of our India backcountry/off-piste riding trips, the daily itinerary is usually determined the night before or on the same morning, based on weather, snow conditions, clients’ abilities and logistics.
+As per all backcountry/off-piste riding trips, the daily itinerary is usually determined the night before or on the same morning, based on weather, snow conditions, clients’ abilities and logistics.
 During riding days, lunch will be determined by your group.
 Each evening, you’ll enjoy an international buffet at the Khyber.

 Day 14 – Soak in the culture!